hugohammer/TTS-Narrated-Ebook-Creator/README.md

-# EPUB 3 Media Overlays Creator using TTS
+# Calliope: EPUB 3 Media Overlays Creator using TTS

 **Turn a static EPUB into a narrated audiobook with text highlighting (EPUB 3 Media Overlays).**